redecentralize/redecentralize-website/_posts/blog/2021-01-18-centralization-is-a-danger-to-democracy.md

 Could it be that [after the electoral shake-up](https://types.pl/@hazel/105522730408015610) what used to be an asset became a [liability](https://www.stophateforprofit.org/)?

-## A "difficult position"
+## A “difficult position”

 I have participated in many a public forum on Internet governance, and whenever anyone pointed out that social platforms like Facebook need to do more as far as content moderation is concerned, Facebook would complain that it's difficult in their huge network, since regulation and cultures are so different across the world.

 They're not wrong!
 But while their goal was to stifle further regulation, they were in fact making a very good argument for decentralisation.

-After all the very reason they are in this "difficult position" is their business decision to insist on providing [centrally-controlled](https://blog.joinmastodon.org/2018/03/twitter-is-not-a-public-utility/) global social media platforms, [trying to push the round peg of a myriad of cultures](https://thenextweb.com/socialmedia/2019/02/26/facebooks-global-content-moderation-fails-to-account-for-regional-sensibilities/) into [a square hole of a single moderation policy](https://www.vice.com/en/article/xwk9zd/how-facebook-content-moderation-works).
+After all the very reason they are in this “difficult position” is their business decision to insist on providing [centrally-controlled](https://blog.joinmastodon.org/2018/03/twitter-is-not-a-public-utility/) global social media platforms, [trying to push the round peg of a myriad of cultures](https://thenextweb.com/socialmedia/2019/02/26/facebooks-global-content-moderation-fails-to-account-for-regional-sensibilities/) into [a square hole of a single moderation policy](https://www.vice.com/en/article/xwk9zd/how-facebook-content-moderation-works).

 Social media behemoths argued for years that democratically elected governments [should not regulate them](https://www.theverge.com/2019/10/1/20756701/mark-zuckerberg-facebook-leak-audio-ftc-antitrust-elizabeth-warren-tiktok-comments) according to the will of the people, because it is incompatible with their business models!